 I remember meeting someone for the first time and our cordial chatter revealed the ages of our children.
 I think at the time my oldest might’ve been thirteen but his were a bit older.
 At one point this dad rolled his eyes dramatically and quipped about paint peeling off the bathroom walls.
 I smiled politely and moved on because I had no idea what he was he was talking about.
 Before long, I did.

-Ohhhh, the steam, now I get it ….
+Ohhhh, now I get it ….
+THE STEAM.
 I’ve since had to repaint my bathroom.

-I think we can all agree that every parent believes she has the world’s worst kid-and-hygiene story (“I’ll take Toenail Clippings in the Kitchen for $500, Alex”).
-Arguably the most reviled aspect of parenting, yep, it’s a total bummer.
+I think we can all agree that every parent believes she has the world’s worst kid-and-hygiene story (I’ll take Toenail Clippings in the Kitchen for $500, Alex!).
+Arguably the most reviled aspect of parenting, it is a bona fide bummer.
 Every parent can relate to the appalling conditions of kids’ bathrooms because there’s really nothing like it.
-For years I commuted using NYC subways and yes, those smelled better.
+For years I commuted using NYC subways and those smelled better.
 If I’m being honest the sheer concept of a kids bathroom is not something I was privy to until a few years ago.
 I may be living like a filthy American these days (looking at you, separate potty room) but I actually grew up sharing a bathroom with four other people and raised my own family of six sharing one, too, for quite some time.
 Personal sinks are sweet luxuries indeed — until it dawns on you you’re the only one cleaning them.
 I may be fortunate enough now to have my own (ahem, master) bathroom but sadly it didn’t come with a moat — so keeping out the unwanted is an everyday struggle.
 Now that I’ve seen how the other half lives, I don’t want to share.
 I’ve never been a fan of the family bed and I am now less enamored of a family bathroom.
 So yeah.
-Get the fkkk out, spawn, and take your hash-marked boxer briefs and clumps of drain-clogging hair with you (and … while I’m at it … feel free to grab your dad on the way out).
+Get the fkkk out, spawn, and take your hash-marked boxer briefs and clumps of drain-clogging hair with you (and while I’m at it, feel free to grab your dad on the way out).
 There aren’t enough adjectives for gross.
 At what age does a sanitary bathroom become important and why are there so many unanswered questions about it?
-How does toothpaste even get on mirrors?
+How does so much toothpaste even get on mirrors?
 If not on the mirror, why must it remain in a goop in the sink until it becomes cement?
 Are the fifteen empty shampoo bottle for a science project?
 Do you really not see the pee hitting the floors/walls/heater ???
 Gaack.

 We love the stuffing outta them but our kids are disgusting.